elli-teu/mlfs_lab1/README.md

 This notebook is also expected to be run daily after the latest daily data has been uploaded by the second notebook.

 ## Dashboard
-The dashboard is available at [https://elli-teu.github.io/mlfs_lab1/air-quality/]([url](https://elli-teu.github.io/mlfs_lab1/air-quality/)) and shows both one week's worth of futue predictions as well as a hindcast useful for evaluating the model's dependability.
+The dashboard is available at [https://elli-teu.github.io/mlfs_lab1/air-quality/]([url](https://elli-teu.github.io/mlfs_lab1/air-quality/)) and shows both one week's worth of future predictions as well as a hindcast useful for evaluating the model's dependability.